nworbde/dStar/examples/fit_lightcurve/README.md

         DSTAR_LIB_DIR = /path/to/dStar/lib
         DSTAR_INC = /path/to/dStar/include

-3. Edit src/run.f.
-Replace this variable with the correct path

-        character(len=*), parameter :: my_dStar_dir = '/path/to/local/dStar'

-4. Change the parameters as desired in the `inlist`.
+3. Change the parameters as desired in the `inlist`.
 In particular,

         write_interval_for_terminal = 1000
         write_interval_for_history = 1000